-Totalizm developed also another method of designing a correct solution.
-This one too is based on the principle of mowing upwards in the moral field.
+Totalizm developed a further tool for designing a "moral" solution for a given situation.
+This one is also based on the principle of mowing upwards in the moral field.
 It is going to be discussed in this subsection.
 It can be called the method "from a principle, to implementation".
 It is applicable in all situations, when we have a lot of time, while an important decision must be made, which affects numerous people.
 For example, this method could be used by local authorities, governments, and other bodies, which do something important for the whole society, as well as by the heads of families, when they make a very important decision affecting everyone in the family.
 Furthermore, it can even be used for solving problems of relationship between two people.